ka411/n8n-openai-email-automation/README.md

 CRM sync (HubSpot/Pipedrive) for leads, ATS sync for candidates.

-Fine-tuned the categorizer once you have labeled data to reduce API cost and increase accuracy.
+Fine-tune the categorizer once you have labeled data to reduce API cost and increase accuracy.

 Getting started (quick)
 Spin up n8n (Docker) and set Gmail + OpenAI credentials.